kubernetes/kubernetes/docs/resources.md

 All resources have a _type_ that is identified by their _typename_ (a string, e.g., "memory").
 Several resource types are predefined by Kubernetes (a full list is below), although only two will be supported at first: CPU and memory.
 Users and system administrators can define their own resource types if they wish (e.g., Hadoop slots).

-A fully-qualified resource typename is constructed from a DNS-style _subdomain_ with at least one dot, a slash `/`, and a path comprised of one or more segments separated by slashes.
-* The subdomain must conform to [RFC 1035 section 2.3.1 'subdomain' syntax](http://tools.ietf.org/html/rfc1035) (e.g., `kubernetes.io`, `myveryown.org`).
-* The path must conform to [RFC 3986 URI `path-rootless` syntax](http://tools.ietf.org/html/rfc3986#section-3.3)  (e.g., `memory`, `shinyNewResource/v2`), save that it must not use dot-segments (`.` and `..`).
+A resource typename has the form: `[namespace "/"] name`.
+Name and namespace are both strings conforming to DNS_SUBDOMAIN format (see [docs/identifiers.md]https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/identifiers.md)).
-* As a shorthand, any resource typename that does not start with a subdomain and a slash will automatically be prefixed with the built-in Kubernetes _namespace_, `kubernetes.io/resources/` in order to fully-qualify it.
+* As a shorthand, any resource typename that does not start with a subdomain and a slash will automatically be prefixed with the built-in Kubernetes _namespace_, `resources.kubernetes.io/` in order to fully-qualify it.
 This namespace is reserved for code in the open source Kubernetes repository; as a result, all user typenames MUST be fully qualified, and cannot be created in this namespace.
-* Typenames are treated as literal strings, and neither escaped nor case-converted.
-This means that case is signifcant (unlike RFC 1035 subdomains) and paths should avoid characters that need percent-encoding.

-The recommended best practice is to use a lowercase subdomain and Go-like ASCII camelCase for path components.
-Some example typenames include `memory` (which will be fully-qualified as `kubernetes.io/resources/memory`), and `myveryown.org/shinyNewResource/v2`.

 For future reference, note that some resources, such as CPU and network bandwidth, are _compressible_, which means that their usage can potentially be throttled in a relatively benign manner.
 All other resources are _incompressible_, which means that any attempt to throttle them is likely to cause grief.
 This distinction will be important if a Kubernetes implementation supports over-committing of resources.